-America lost one of its brightest talents last week when Steve Jobs passed away at the age of 56.
+America lost one of its brightest talents this week when Steve Jobs passed away at the age of 56.

 Few have contributed so much positive change to the world in any field, and his innovations will live long after his death.

 As we honor Jobs, there is no small irony in the fact that Wall Street protests are coinciding with his death.
 Jobs was hardly a financial wallflower: Besides his extensive holdings in and control of Apple (part of a fortune estimated at more than $6.5 billion to $7 billion by Forbes), he was the largest individual shareholder in Disney, thanks to the sale of Pixar a few years ago, and a member of its board as well.
 It’s likely that a large number of the youthful protesters in the Occupy Wall Street demonstrations rely on products Jobs either invented or improved; many might even be using iPhones and iPads to help coordinate their efforts.
 None of that would have been possible without capital risk-taking and Wall Street investment in Apple, among other companies.